Kansas Federal Criminal Defense

 Criminal charges of any kind raise concerns about your future.
 When those charges escalate into an investigation conducted by a federal agency and, ultimately, an accusation of federal offense, you may panic.
 If you’ve been charged with a federal crime, you probably have numerous questions about the forthcoming government proceedings and your options for legal representation.

-If you or a loved one have been charged with a federal crime, get in touch with an experienced federal criminal defense at Schlagel Long Rivera LLC, who have been practicing law in Johnson County, Kansas for years.
+If you or a loved one have been charged with a federal crime, get in touch with an experienced federal criminal defense at Rivera Law LLC, who have been practicing law in Olathe, Kansas and the Kansas City area for years.

 How Are Crimes Prosecuted in Kansas?